reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 For the past few months, the React team has been experimenting with [asynchronous rendering](/blog/2017/09/26/react-v16.0.html#new-core-architecture), and we are very excited about the new features it enables.

-Along the way our research has shown that some of our legacy component lifecycles tend to encourage unsafe coding practices.
+Along the way, our research has shown that some of our legacy component lifecycles tend to encourage unsafe coding practices.
 They are:

 * `componentWillMount`
 * `componentWillReceiveProps`
 * `componentWillUpdate`

 Because of this, we are adding an "UNSAFE_" prefix to these lifecycles in a future release.
-React [follows semantic versioning](/blog/2016/02/19/new-versioning-scheme.html), so the migration path is gradual:
+React [follows semantic versioning](/blog/2016/02/19/new-versioning-scheme.html), so the migration path will be gradual:

 * **16.3**: Introduce aliases for the unsafe lifecycles, `UNSAFE_componentWillMount`, `UNSAFE_componentWillReceiveProps`, and `UNSAFE_componentWillUpdate`.
 (Both the old lifecycle names and the new aliases will work in this release.)
 * **16.4**: Enable deprecation warning for `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate`.
 (Both the old lifecycle names and the new aliases will work in this release.)